Guidance and advice for staff who are new or expectant mothers.

-The responsibility to ensure this is carried out is noted within the University's Maternity Policy (revised 6 April 2011), available from Human Resources.
+The responsibility to ensure this is carried out is noted within the University's Maternity Policy (effective June 2019), available from Human Resources.

 The Health and Safety Department provide tools to assist Schools, etc to carry out risk assessments of work activities on our website detailing the University's system of interlinking (template) self-inspection checklists, generic risk assessments and (model) risk assessment forms.